Etale cohomology of diamonds: Introduction

 However, at some point, we have to prove some theorems, in particular invariance under change of algebraically closed base field, smooth and proper base change, and Poincar\'e duality.
 Invariance under change of algebraically closed base field is reduced by approximation to the noetherian cases handled by Huber (which in turn are reduced to the case of schemes via nearby cycles).
 Proper base change is reduced through a series of reductions to a statement about Zariski--Riemann spaces of (algebraically closed) fields, which follows from proper base change for schemes.
 For smooth base change and Poincar\'e duality, things are reduced by a series of reductions to the case of a closed unit disc, where we can use Huber's results.
 We note that our reductions reduce all appeals to Huber's book to the case of smooth curves over $\Spa(C,C^+)$, where $C$ is an algebraically closed complete nonarchimedean field, and $C^+\subset C$ is an open and bounded valuation subring; however, in that case, we need a solid theory of Poincar\'e duality.

 We make a general warning to the reader that this manuscript contains essentially no examples, which probably makes it almost unreadable.
-We hope that forthcoming papers, including \cite{FarguesScholze} and the recent paper of Kaletha--Weinstein, \cite{KalethaWeinstein}, will give the reader the necessary examples and motivation to work through the long technical arguments of this paper.
+We hope that forthcoming papers, including \cite{FarguesScholze} and the recent paper of Hansen--Kaletha--Weinstein, \cite{HansenKalethaWeinstein}, will give the reader the necessary examples and motivation to work through the long technical arguments of this paper.

 {\bf Acknowledgments.} These ideas were formed during a long period after my Berkeley course in 2014.
-I want to thank Laurent Fargues, David Hansen, Kiran Kedlaya and Jared Weinstein for very helpful discussions about various parts.
+I want to thank Bhargav Bhatt, Dustin Clausen, Laurent Fargues, David Hansen, Kiran Kedlaya, Jared Weinstein and Bogdan Zavyalov for very helpful discussions about various parts.
 In the winter term 2016/17, the ARGOS seminar in Bonn was going through the manuscript, and I want to thank all participants heartily for their detailed comments.
 Moreover, I want to thank the organizers of the Hadamard Lectures at the IH\'ES for their invitation in March/April 2017, and in particular Ofer Gabber for his many helpful questions and suggestions.
+Special thanks go to Yutaro Mikami and the referee for very detailed feedback.
 Part of this work was done while the author was a Clay Research Fellow.